0XC0A71/Do_the_thing/README.md

-# auto_curl
+# Do_the_thing

-Curls a site and provides credentials.The results of that operation are piped out for review.
+1.Curls a site and provides credentials.The results of that operation are piped out for review.
+2.Use the framework from the curl script to automate data collection

 Helps with reconnaissance and collection of bulk information.